 - Ends with a conditional catch all of 1=1 that unsets the id token.

-You can combine this code with the code from the previous example to have all features execute with no issues, giving your users the cool dashboards they deserve!
+You can combine this code with the code from the previous example to have all features executed with no issues, giving your users the cool dashboards they need.

 To close out, let’s unveil an underutilized condition option, the <eval> element.
 Now this won’t revolutionize your dashboards on the front end per se, but they can help Admins craft better drilldown logic.
-Unlike the <condition> element, the <eval> element is a type of drilldown action, meaning it can be used inside of, or instead of, <condition> blocks!
-Let’s just jump right to an example!
+Unlike the <condition> element, the <eval> element is a type of drilldown action, meaning it can be used inside of, or instead of, <condition> blocks.
+Let’s just jump to an example.